Stegodon: Morphology

-The skull of Stegodon is relatively tall but short, and similar in many respects to those of living elephants.
+The skull of Stegodon is relatively tall top to bottom but short front to back, and similar in many respects to those of living elephants.
 The lower jaw in comparison to early elephantimorphs and its ancestor Stegolophodon is shortened (brevirostrine), and lacks lower tusks/incisors.
 The molar teeth are superficially like those of elephants, consisting of parallel lamellae that form ridges but are generally relatively low crowned (brachydont), the numbers of ridges are greater in later species.
 Members of the genus lack permanent premolars.
 The tusks are proportionally large, with those of the biggest species being among the largest known tusks in proboscideans, with a particularly large tusk of S. ganesa from the Early Pleistocene of India measured to be 3.89 m long, with an estimated mass of approximately 140 kg, substantially larger than the largest recorded modern elephant tusk.
 These tusks have a slight upward curvature, and project forwards and parallel to each other, with the tusks often so close together that they are almost touching, such that the trunk would probably have had to rest on top of the tusks rather than be freely hanging between them as in living elephants.